Today, I’m going to show you how to fix an odometer that doesn’t work.

 This one you want to make sure you fish all the old pieces of gear out of here so that it doesn’t jam up the new gear.

-Look at how soft this piece of plastic is its just coming apart in my hands.
+Look at how soft this piece of plastic is it is just coming apart in my hands.

 Once we are sure all the old pieces are out here, we can grab our new white gear and that is just going to slip right in.